ARTICHOKE

 Scarlet Runner – 65 days.

+Pole Bean.
 Beautiful scarlet blossoms become green, nearly stringless, long and flat pods.

 BROCCOLI